Space Brothers (myth)

-"Space Brothers" is a term first used in the 1950s to describe benevolent spacefarers who had supposedly contacted Earthlings.
+Space Brothers is a term used for extraterrestrials in several narratives involving alien contact.
+The term was first used in the 1950s to describe benevolent spacefarers who had supposedly contacted Earthlings.
 While early 'Space Brothers' were often "Aryan" or Nordic space travelers, later examples such as Close Encounters of the Third Kind and E.T. the Extra-Terrestrial featured gray-skinned Space Brothers with distinctly non-human bodies.

 By the late 1980s, stories of Space Brothers had begun to be supplanted by tales of malevolent Gray Aliens who conduct alien abductions and cattle mutilations.

 Benevolent space traveler claims

 Even before the 1947 flying disc craze, occultists and spiritualists had claimed contact with space travelers.
 In the 1940s and 50s, people in the Contactee movement described meeting benevolent space travelers who were Nordic in appearance.
 By 1954, the supposed benevolent extra-terrestrials were being called 'Space Brothers' in the popular press.
-By the 1970s, stories like Betty Hill's contact with 'Space Brothers' began to be replaced by Barney Hill's store of abduction by Grays.
+By the 1970s, stories like Betty Hill's contact with 'Space Brothers' began to be replaced by Barney Hill's story of abduction by Grays.